(Photo courtesy of NetPS Plant Finder)

 Palm Sedge is primarily valued in the garden for its cascading habit of growth.
 Its attractive grassy leaves are chartreuse in colour.
 The foliage often turns coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Palm Sedge is an herbaceous perennial grass with a shapely form and gracefully arching stems.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.

 Palm Sedge is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use

 - Naturalizing And Woodland Gardens

 Planting & Growing

 Palm Sedge will grow to be about 16 inches tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!